goraft/raftd/README.md

 Leader forwarding is not implemented in the reference implementation.

+## FAQ

+### Why is command forwarding not implemented?

+Command forwarding is a nice feature to have because it allows a client to send a command to any server and have it pushed to the current leader.
+This lets your client code stay simple.
+However, now you have an additional point of failure in your remote call.
+If the intermediate server crashes while delivering the command then your client will still need to know how to retry its command.
+Since this retry logic needs to be in your client code, adding command forwarding doesn't provide any benefit.

+### Why isn't feature X implemented?

+Raftd is meant to be a basic reference implementation.
+As such, it's aim is to provide the smallest, simplest implementation required to get someone off the ground and using go-raft in their project.
+If you have questions on how to implement a given feature, please add a Github Issue and we can provide instructions in this README.

 ## Debugging

 If you want to see more detail then you can specify several options for logging: